Best secured personal loans

 • The amount you can borrow — Find out the loan minimum and maximums.

 Once you’ve found a lender offering a loan you think you can qualify for with reasonable terms, you can submit an application.
+Make sure to check what documentation your lender may require for the loan and the collateral — each lender may have different requirements.
 If your application is approved, you’ll receive the borrowed funds and begin loan repayment.

 To better understand the total cost of any personal loans you’re considering, use an online calculator like Credit Karma’s simple loan calculator.
 A loan calculator can help you estimate your monthly payment and how much you’d pay in interest versus principal over the length of the loan.